-are as rollows.
-2021 \$ 2020

-Loss (i) (749,373) (1,097,276)
+2022 \$ 2021 \$ Loss (i) (833,461) (749,373)

-Weighted average number of ordinary shares (ii) 759,938,388 689,312,504
+Weighted average number of ordinary shares used as denominator in calculating basic and diluted earnings per share (ii)

-- (i) Loss used in the calculation of basic and diluted loss per share is net loss after tax attributable to owners as per statement of comprehensive income. - (ii) There were no options outstanding at 30 June 2021 (2020: Nil) and therefore no dilutive effect on the weighted average number of ordinary shares and potential ordinary shares used in the calculation of diluted loss per share.
+- (i) Loss used in the calculation of basic and diluted loss per share is net loss after tax attributable to owners as per statement of comprehensive income. - (ii) The convertible notes were not included in the calculation of diluted earnings per share as they are antidilutive.